rnsc/belabox-gpio/README.md

 This repository aims at providing a simple Python package that can be used to control the belabox software.
 <https://github.com/BELABOX/>

+### Disclaimer

+This is an independant project from BELABOX and they're not responsible for any support regarding this piece of software.
+I also will do limited support, this software requires that you're knowledgeable enough to install a button or an I2C LCD screen on your GPIO.

 ## Features

 v0.1.0: